Bryan1203/LiDAR-Based-Lane-Navigation/README.md

 # Autonomous Vehicle Navigation System

-This repository contains a ROS-based autonomous vehicle navigation system that uses LiDAR point clouds and various sensors for lane detection and vehicle control.
+This repository contains a ROS-based autonomous vehicle navigation system that uses LiDAR point clouds for lane detection and vehicle control on Polaris GEM e2 and e4.

 ## Demo